41 (group): History

 41 released their debut single, "41 Cypher", in January 2022.
 It accrued six million views on YouTube by 2024.
 In May 2022, 41 appeared on the cypher series On the Radar; their episode, by 2023, was the most-watched episode of the series, with 18 million views.
 Alphonse Pierre of Pitchfork identified it as their breakout moment and credited them with reviving the Brooklyn drill scene in 2022.
 They signed to Republic Records by July 2022 and found further prominence with the October 2022 release of their song "Notti Bop", a diss track against slain 14-year-old rapper Notti Osama that sampled the Backyardigans song "Castaways", with an accompanying TikTok dance that mimicked Notti Osama's stabbing.
 It went viral on TikTok and on YouTube, where it was the top trending video on the site before being removed after Sony Music copyright struck it for its uncleared sample of "Castaways".
 It became controversial among critics and on social media, with Rolling Stones Andre Gee criticizing it as "a callous mockery of what happened to [Notti Osama]" and Jody Rosen of The New Yorker writing that it "stands out in its capacity—its eagerness—to appall".
 Alphonse Pierre of Pitchfork called it "a new low" for drill music and "attention-hungry".

 41 soon transitioned to more party-oriented music, such as their Jersey club-influenced 2023 single "Bent", which peaked at number 18 on Billboards Bubbling Under Hot 100 chart and received over 100 million streams on Spotify by 2025.
 A remix of "Bent" featuring rapper Sexyy Red was also released, and Kyle Denis of Billboard wrote that it and 41's song "Jenn Jenn Jenn" were two of "[2023's] defining regional hits".
 They released their debut mixtape, 41 Ways, in the spring of 2023, and their debut extended play (EP), 41 World: Not the Album, on November 30, 2023, with "Bent" as its lead single.
 They were featured on Fivio Foreign single "Get Deady", released in late 2023, and on the French Montana song "Too Fun" from his February 2024 mixtape Mac & Cheese 5.
 41 were nominated for the BET Award for Best New Artist in 2024.
 Richh was featured on the Megan Thee Stallion song "B.A.S." from her album Megan, released in June 2024.
 Later in the year, they collaborated with rapper NLE Choppa on the track "Or What", which became 41's first charting hit on the Billboard Hot 100, peaking at #52.

+On 3 April 2026, 41 released their debut studio album, "AREA 41" with guest appearances from G Herbo, NLE Choppa, Cash Cobain, ZEDDY WILL, Fivio Foreign, BabyChiefDoit, Capella Grey and Fabolous.